Oligonucleotide selective detection by levitated optomechanics

-Here we present the technique of optical trapping to explore the detection of oligonucleotide functionalization differences between groups of SiNPs.
-SiNPs with no surface modifications (standard SiNPs) were tested as a reference, then 25-mer deoxyadenosine monophosphate (25A) and 25-mer deoxythymidine monophosphate (25T) oligonucleotides were added with ZnCl$_2$ as a binding agent to the SiNPs with concentrations of ZnCl$_2$ changed for the 25T variant.
+Here we present the technique of optical trapping under vacuum to explore the detection of oligonucleotide functionalization differences between groups of silica nanoparticles.
+Silica nanoparticles with no surface modifications (standard silica nanoparticles) were tested as a reference, then 25-mer deoxyadenosine monophosphate (25A) and 25-mer deoxythymidine monophosphate (25T) oligonucleotides were added with ZnCl$_2$ as a binding agent to the silica nanoparticles with concentrations of ZnCl$_2$ changed for the 25T variant.
 The raw data for each particle type was compared.
-Linear Discriminant Analysis (LDA) dimensionality reduction and random forest analysis were used to examine how well these groups of particles could be classified.
+Uniform Manifold Approximation and Projection (UMAP) dimensionality reduction and random forest analysis were used to examine how well these groups of particles could be classified.
 Transmission Electron Microscopy (TEM) imaging was also used to attempt to visualize differences.
-Collectively, this provides evidence for the selective detection of these SiNPs using optical trapping.
+Collectively, this provides evidence for the selective detection of these silica nanoparticles using levitated optomechanics.

-{\bf Result: Comparison of Power Spectral Densities--} The nanoparticles were released into a vacuum chamber, and when trapped, the chamber was pumped down to a consistent 3.5 mbar within the range of error of the pressure gauge.
+The nanoparticles were released into a vacuum chamber, and when trapped, the chamber was pumped down to a consistent 3.5 mbar within the range of error of the pressure gauge.
 The Power Spectral Density (PSD) waveforms were recorded on an oscilloscope.
 After the data were collected, the particles were filtered to remove outliers.
 The process of calculating numerical columns and outlier removal was carried out by fitting Lorentzian curves to the f$_1$, f$_2$ and f$_3$ frequency peaks, which correspond to the z, x and y degrees of motion respectively, using the tool, Optoanalysis \cite{Rademacher2017}.
-The PSD, $S_{xx}(\omega)$, as seen in Fig. \ref{fig2} has units of V$^2$/Hz and can be written as:
+The PSD, $S_{xx}(\omega)$, as seen in Figure \ref{fig2} has units of V$^2$/Hz and can be written as:

 where $\gamma$ is the conversion factor, $k_B$ is the Boltzmann constant, $T_0$ is the temperature of the environment, $m$ is mass of the particle, $\Gamma_0$ is the damping rate, $\omega_0$ is the natural angular frequency and $\omega$ is the angular frequency at which the PSD is calculated.
 Equation (\ref{Equation 1}) can be simplified to the experimental data, $S_{xx}^{exp}$, as below: